luizgringo/bueno_fe_luiz_exercise/README.md

 - Create `UserCard` componenet to separate the responsibility of the `UserOverview` page and the `Card` component specific to the page context
 - Create `TeamLeadCard` componenet to separate the responsibility of the `TeamOverview` page and the `Card` component specific to the page context
 - Add Avatar on `UserCard`
+- Add Ant Design to serve as primary source of UI Component Library and improve layout and user interface and experience.
+- Add Roboto to serve a primary source of font.
+- Improve Card Layout
+- Add Card Animation
+- Add Card Image Placeholder for Teams and Users
+- Improve Layout and User Experience

 OBS: I tried to use the `avatarUrl` that comes from the `users` endPoint to display their respective avatars, but all the images that were coming were broken.
 So i used `https://pravatar.cc/` to serve as a avatar placeholder.